 This area of Cyprus is well-known for its beautiful beaches, an important resource for both tourism and local wildlife.
 However 80% of rubbish collected on Cyprus beaches is plastic waste.

 Our approach.
-We will work with the tourism sector to reduce demand and consumption of single-use plastics – such as plastic straws, cups, cutlery and hotel toiletries.
-The project will raise awareness of the issue with residents, school children and tourists in order to reduce demand, and work with tourism businesses to change procurement practices.
-We will also collaborate with regional authorities to embed longer-lasting change.
+We have been working with the tourism sector to reduce demand for and consumption of single-use plastics – such as plastic straws, cups, cutlery and hotel toiletries – through changing procurement practices.
+The project is also raising awareness of the issue with residents, school children and tourists in order to reduce demand.
+Collaboration with regional authorities will help to embed longer-lasting change.